Welcome and thanks for visiting...

 “Each coach has to find their own voice, the one that fits what they stand for.
 Some coaches are far more emotional.
 I have seen some coaches diving on the sideline, as their players dive to try to make the play.
 All have to find their own voice and not try to be like anybody else.
 They also have to find a voice that is right for the team that they are coaching.
 There’s no perfect answer.
 Each answer is different for each coach and different for each team that they are coaching.”

-Starting his coaching career, the US volleyball legend also had to face this challenge of finding his own voice.
+Starting his coaching career, the US volleyball legend also had to face the challenge of finding his own voice.
 And it is a work in progress, as he later confesses.

 “It is a challenge to me because as a player I probably demonstrated more fire, anger, and other emotions, and that was right for me at that time for me, as a player, with the teams that I played on, indoors and on the beach.
 But then, I had to find my coaching voice.
 I have always been working on that.
 I had to find the right balance between the fire and the passion and the calm and the voice.”